-Having been available in Europe for many years, anatomically shaped cohesive gel breast implants are now FDA approved for use by board certified plastic surgeons in the United States and are available when indicated for our patients.
-Presently, the FDA has approved Allergan (Natrelle® 410), Sientra® and Mentor® silicone gel implants.
-Also referred to as “form-stable” or “gummy bear” implants, this advanced implant option is composed of a thicker, durable silicone gel and designed in a teardrop shape that closely resembles the contour of a natural breast, helping to create a remarkably natural look for ideal candidates.
+Also referred to as “form-stable” or “gummy bear” implants, this shaped implant option is composed of a thicker, durable silicone gel and designed in a teardrop shape that closely resembles the contour of a natural breast, helping to create a remarkably natural look for ideal candidates.

 Anatomically shaped cohesive gel implants are generally composed of the most firm-feeling gel material available due to additional crosslinking properties and thicker consistency of the silicone gel, both of which aid in their ability to better retain shape.
 The textured surface promotes adhesion to surrounding tissue to stabilize the position of the implant since shaped implants have the potential of rotation.

-There is however a developing association of textured implants to a form of lymphoma now referred to as Breast Implant Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
-This uncommon occurrence is being closely monitored worldwide by plastic surgery associations and regulatory agencies.
-As we fully inform our patients of this apparent risk with textured implants, we find that our patients are primarily electing to use the smooth surface implants instead.
+There is however a developing association of textured implants to a form of lymphoma now referred to as Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
+This uncommon occurrence of lymphoma is being closely monitored worldwide by plastic surgery associations and regulatory agencies.
+We are presently avoiding placement of textured implants, and as we fully inform our patients of this apparent risk with textured implants, we find that our patients are primarily electing to use the smooth surface implants instead.

 As noted above, women today have the options of silicone gel or saline implants.
 There are also options in choosing a round versus an anatomically shaped implant.
 There are certainly differences in these various implant options, but they also must be considered in association with a woman’s skin and tissue qualities as well as their goals and expectations.
 It is critical to have a full and complete discussion and physical examination with a board certified plastic surgeon so that together you can pick the best option for your individual situation.
 The best option for your individual needs and goals will be discussed in full detail at the time of your consultation with Dr. Parva.
 He will present all available implants, thoroughly discussing the pros and cons of each type, size, and shape to help ensure you make the most informed decision for your unique needs and goals.